Music theory: Rhythm

 Rhythm is produced by the sequential arrangement of sounds and silences in time.
 Meter measures music in regular pulse groupings, called measures or bars.
 The time signature or meter signature specifies how many beats are in a measure, and which value of written note is counted or felt as a single beat.

 Through increased stress, or variations in duration or articulation, particular tones may be accented.
 There are conventions in most musical traditions for regular and hierarchical accentuation of beats to reinforce a given meter.
 Syncopated rhythms contradict those conventions by accenting unexpected parts of the beat.
 Playing simultaneous rhythms in more than one time signature is called polyrhythm.

 In recent years, rhythm and meter have become an important area of research among music scholars.
 The most highly cited of these recent scholars are Maury Yeston, Fred Lerdahl and Ray Jackendoff, Jonathan Kramer, and Justin London.

 Melody

-A melody is a group of musical sounds in agreeable succession or arrangement that typically moves toward a climax of tension then resolve to a state of rest.
-Because melody is such a prominent aspect in so much music, its construction and other qualities are a primary interest of music theory.
+A melody is a group of sounds in succession, a tune, or an arrangement.
+Melody is often a prominent aspect of music, and so its construction and qualities are a primary interest of music theory.

 The basic elements of melody are pitch, duration, rhythm, and tempo.
 The tones of a melody are usually drawn from pitch systems such as scales or modes.
 Melody may consist, to increasing degree, of the figure, motive, semi-phrase, antecedent and consequent phrase, and period or sentence.
 The period may be considered the complete melody, however some examples combine two periods, or use other combinations of constituents to create larger form melodies.